-However the Chairperson is paid sitting fees for attending each meeting of the Boardof Directors or any Committee thereof.
-The Chairperson is also entitled toreimbursement of expenses for participation in the meeting ofthe Board and Committeethereof.
+However the Chairman is paid sitting fees for attending each meetingof the Board of Directors or any Committee thereof.
+The Chairman is also entitled toreimbursement of expenses for participation in the meeting ofthe Board and Committeethereof.

 Remuneration of Non-Executive Directors (NEDs)

 The Members of the Bank at their 74th AGM had approved the payment ofremuneration to NEDs (excluding the Chairman of the Bank) in the form of commission basedon profit earned by the Bank w.e.f. financial year ended 2017-18.
-The commission forfinancial year ended 2018 - 19 which was paid in financial year ended 2019-20 isappropriately disclosed in the Corporate Governance Report annexed as Annexure I tothis Report.
+The commission forfinancial year ended 2019-20 which was paid in the financial year ended 2020-21 isappropriately disclosed in the Corporate Governance Report annexed as Annexure I tothis Report.

 The Bank does not grant any Stock Options to NEDs.